pren1/A_Pipeline_Of_Pretraining_Bert_On_Google_TPU/README.md

 ctup up --name=test_tpu
 ```

-However, if you want to use the newest tpu, you should tell google about this (Google!
+However, if you want to use the newest Tpu, you should tell Google about this (Google!
 Give me your best V3-8 TPU!).
 But wait, the new GPU is more expensive (8.00$/hour).
 That's why I added the "--preemptible" in the following command.
-Basicly, it means that google can stop your training process whenever it wants.
+Basically, it means that Google can stop your training process whenever it wants.
 Nevertheless, it's much cheap: 2.40$/hour.
-This should not be a problem if your program save the model frequently.
+This should not be a problem if your program saves the model frequently.

 ```
 ctpu up --name=test-tpu --tpu-size=v3-8 --preemptible